 - Speak off-axis slightly, so the air from the plosives isn’t hitting the microphone directly.

 And there you have it.
-You’ve just made post-production a whole lot easier by implementing these microphone techniques and you’ve either saved yourself time in the edit or money if you’re paying a professional.
-Bottom line is, find a suitable environment, make sure your microphone setup is not going to be knocked or bumped by you or your guest mid recording, maintain a good distance from the microphone and keep it a consistent distance, speak off-axis or use a pop filter to avoid harsh sounds distorting your audio and a bonus that I didn’t mention above is, take some breaks if you or your guest needs to.
-Have some water and coach your guest, guide them.
-It’s up to you to help keep the energy and excitement going throughout the whole conversation.
-A dull low energy voice will be amplified in a recording, and not in a good way.
-Keep all of those tips in mind and you’ll be in good stead.
+You’ve just made post-production a lot easier by implementing these microphone techniques.
+You’ve saved yourself time in the edit or money if you’re paying a professional.
+The bottom line is, to find a suitable environment, make sure your microphone setup is not going to be knocked or bumped by you or your guest mid recording, maintain a good distance from the microphone and keep it a consistent distance, speak off-axis or use a pop filter to avoid harsh sounds distorting your audio and a bonus that I didn’t mention above is, take some breaks if you or your guest needs to.
+Have some water and coach your guest, and guide them.
+It’s up to you to help keep the energy and excitement going throughout the conversation.
+A dull, low, energy voice will be amplified in a recording, not in a good way.
+Keep all of those tips in mind, and you’ll be in good stead.

 Did I miss something?
 Did one or more of these tips really hit home?
 I want to know.
 Tell me in the comments or hit me up on Twitter at @heyadamspencer.